-The degree program requires completion of a minimum of 33 credit hours of study, of which no more than 12 may be transfer credit (including graduate courses taken at the College of Charleston).
-An approved plan of study for each student must be on file with the Graduate School after the completion of no more than nine graduate credit hours.
+The Master of Arts in Communication (MCOM) program requires completion of a minimum of 33 credit hours of study, of which no more than 12 may be transfer credit (including graduate courses taken at the College of Charleston).
+An approved plan of study for each student must be on file with the Graduate School after the completion of the first semester of study.
 All graduate students must earn a satisfactory rating on a comprehensive examination after completing 24 graduate hours in the program.

 The non-thesis option requires completion of an approved three-credit-hour graduate Internship (COMM 795), with a provision for waiving the internship requirement if a student demonstrates appropriate professional experience in a communication career.
 Those receiving an internship waiver must still complete a minimum of 33 graduate credit hours to earn the Master of Arts in Communication.
 A student must work directly with his or her adviser before and during the internship experience.
-The policies governing the graduate internship program are determined by the Department of Communication Graduate Committee.

-COMM 681 or 682 Rhetorical Theory Requirement (3 credit hours)
+COMM 680, 681 or 682 Rhetorical Theory Requirement

 All options for degree completion requirements are constrained by elapsed time and GPA requirements for graduation and any other graduation requirements specified by the Graduate School of the College of Charleston.